 Welcome to the Strengthening Hospital Responses to Family Violence Resource Centre

 Family violence is patterned, repeated behaviour intended to assert power and control over the victim.
 Research shows that family violence is a deeply gendered issue that affects people across the life span - disproportionately women and their children.
 Family violence is a serious health issue that has a profound impact on the psychological and physical well-being of those affected.

 The health sector is a critical entry point for identifying people affected by family violence, providing medical care and a pathway to specialist support and assistance.
 Indeed, for many people, a visit to a health professional is the first, and sometimes only, step enabling them to access support and care.
 Therefore, strengthening the capacity of health care professionals to identify and support people across the life span is crucial to the prevention of and response to family violence.

 In 2014 and 2015 the Victorian Government funded the Royal Women's Hospital (the Women's) and Bendigo Health to develop and implement a framework for embedding the practice of identifying and responding to family violence experienced by patients.
 The Strengthening Hospital Responses to Family Violence (SHRFV) model was developed to provide a system-wide approach which is now being applied by hospitals across Victoria.
-Based on international best practice, the model has two overarching principles and five key implementation elements for a staged approach that is applicable to any Victorian health setting committed to improving its response to family violence.
+A range of evidence-informed resources and tools have also been developed to support Victorian public hospitals to implement the SHRFV model.

 About the SHRFV Resources